The Architecture of Discretion

 Instead of the official address kontakt@k-meisters.de, which would immediately lead anyone to my site, you will use a particularly discreet variant:

-Module 2: Low-Trace Real‑Time Communication
+Module 2: Discreet Real‑Time Communication

-Secure Communication with Signal Messenger
+Secure Communication with the Signal Messenger

-Signal is an end‑to‑end encrypted messenger widely regarded as particularly secure.
-I prefer Signal for discreet real‑time communication – for chats (live or asynchronous), voice and video calls, and secure encrypted file exchange.
-Signal requires a mobile number for registration, but can be used pseudonymously: your counterpart will not see your phone number (recommended).
-The program is open source, undergoes regular security audits, and enjoys an excellent reputation for security and privacy – in stark contrast to most other messengers.
+Registration requires a mobile number, but Signal can be used pseudonymously: your conversation partner does not see your phone number (recommended).
+The software is open‑source, undergoes regular security audits, and enjoys an excellent reputation for privacy and data protection – in clear contrast to many other messaging platforms.

 Technical Measures